-What is the impacted structure/process/policy/practice/culture on your campus related to this selection?
+What is the impacted structure/process/policy/practice/culture on your campus related to this selection? \

 In implementing Guided Pathways, Miramar is working to transform the student journey by connecting students to Academic and Career Pathways (ACP) and becoming a student-ready campus to meet the needs of our diverse students.
 The ACPs help to provide a structure around programs and services to support the success of DI students increase and student engagement.
 As we launch the ACPs and orient the campus to the Program Mapper tool, we have not yet developed intentional strategies to opportunities to connect, engage, and support our Black and African American students.
-While there are opportunities for instruction to engage in professional development on DEIA strategies to engage in the classroom setting, there are limited, targeted professional development that addresses specific strategies to support Black and African American students.
-Professional development opportunities such as Faculty Learning Online Community (FLOC) and Data and Equity Coaching Communities (DECC), do highlight both research on DI for Black and African American students, and strategies to remove barriers to success for Black and African students.
+While there are opportunities for instruction to engage in professional development on DEIA strategies to engage in the classroom setting, there are limited, targeted professional development opportunities such as Faculty Learning Online Community (FLOC) and Data and Equity Coaching Communities (DECC), do highlight both research on DI for Black and African American students.
 There are siloed efforts to review data for specific DI groups, and the information is not shared broadly.
-Once the ACP Success Teams launch, members should discuss data needs including the need to disaggregate completion data to address intentional strategies to support Black and African American students.
+Once the ACP

+Success Teams launch, members should discuss data needs including the need to disaggregate completion data to address existing barriers to completion and develop intentional strategies to support Black and African American students.
 As indicated in other sections of the Equity Plan, Miramar does not have an Umoja program, which can be a critical resource to students in their success on campus.
-The Umoja program allows for Black and African American students to see themselves reflected in their curriculum and pedagogy which creates a foundation for academic and student success.
+The Umoja program allows for Black and African African American students to see themselves reflected in their curriculum and pedagogy which creates a foundation for academic and student success.

-Wraparound Services (Counseling, Support Programs, Textbook Programs, etc.)

-What is the impacted structure/process/policy/practice/culture on your campus related to this selection?
+Wraparound Services (Counseling, Support Programs, Textbook Programs, etc.) What is the impacted structure/process/policy/practice/culture on your campus related to this selection? \